Imperialism: Age of Imperialism

 Imperialism has been present and prominent since the beginning of history, and its most intensive phase occurred in the Axial Age.
-But the concept of the Age of Imperialism refers to the period pre-dating World War I. While the end of the period is commonly fixed in 1914, the date of the beginning varies between 1760 and 1870.
+But the concept of the Age of Imperialism refers to the period which pre-dates World War I. While the end of the period is commonly dated to 1914, the date of the beginning of it varies between 1760 and 1870.
 The latter date makes the Age of Imperialism identical with the New Imperialism.
 According to Historians Daniel Hedinger and Nadin Heé, the widespread use of the term "Age of Empire" for this specific period reflects a Eurocentric bias in terms of time.

-The Age saw European nations, helped by industrialization, intensifying the process of colonizing, influencing, and annexing other parts of the world.
+During the Age, European nations, helped by industrialization, intensified the process of colonizing, influencing, and annexing other parts of the world.
 In the late 19th century, they were joined by the United States and Japan.
 Other 19th century episodes included the Scramble for Africa and Great Game.